A topic from the subject of Chromatography in Chemistry.

 Step 5: Allow the Solvent to Run

 The solvent will travel up the chromatography paper by capillary action.
-The different components of the mixture will travel at different rates based on their solubility and affinity for the solvent.
+Observe the separation of the components of the mixture as the solvent ascends.
+This may take several minutes to an hour, depending on the solvent and the mixture.

 Step 6: Stop the Solvent